Jacob-Link/Project-2-Wordle-Solver/README.md

 # Project 2 | A 'Numbers Guy' Playing Wordle

-A couple months back,
-a good mate of mine tried convincing me and another friend to start playing this game, he was claiming it would be a great addition to our morning coffee.
+A few months ago, a good mate of mine tried convincing me and another friend to start playing this game; he was claiming it would be a great addition to our morning coffee.
 Little did he know how much joy it would bring to our morning routine.

 ## Files uploaded